NLnetLabs/try-tries-and-trees/README.md

 # try-tries-and-trees

-This is the experimental Tries and Trees IP Lookup repository.
+This is the ~~experimental~~ research Tries and Trees IP Lookup repository.

 Currently we have for you: